 - The NIHR Cochrane Programme Grant Scheme aims to produce high quality systematic reviews that are of direct benefit to users of the NHS in England.
 This call runs every three years and is not currently open.

 - The NIHR Cochrane Incentive Awards are available to Cochrane Review Groups to facilitate, and possibly accelerate review activity that is already planned or under way.
-This call runs annually and is not currently open.

 For those producing reviews, we also offer the following:

 - Specialist advice and expertise through our Complex Reviews Support Unit.

 - NIHR Cochrane review gold open-access scheme enabling open access to a review from the date of publication.

 Cochrane UK provides training and support to Cochrane entities and contributors to the Cochrane Collaboration in the UK, Ireland, and internationally.

 Two workstreams focus on “learning & development” and “engagement” with a research programme supporting these activities.
 Learning and development opportunities are provided for a broad range of key NHS stakeholders including patients and the public; healthcare workers; and policy makers and commissioners, these activities forming an important part of the engagement strategy.
 Cochrane UK is a key link between the Collaboration, the Cochrane reviews and the National Health Service, and promotes evidence-based decision-making and systematic reviews in general and Cochrane reviews in particular.
 For more information see the Cochrane UK's Annual Reports.